 - You can’t get course materials to test it out,

 - Comments on Reddit indicate that you can find the same materials for free in lots of places and that there’s nothing special about 90-day Korean, and

 - I’m sceptical of any website that promotes itself a lot via affiliate marketing without giving a window into the content.

 Various apps — Memrise, Drops, Duolingo: I like apps for two things.
 Firstly, teaching you the writing system.
 Secondly, a vocabulary of maybe your first 100 words.
 After that, apps are a game, not a great strategy for learning a language.

 There’s nothing wrong with games, especially those that stimulate your mind.
 Don’t take me as an app-hater.
-But I’m just saying if you want to learn Korean, I’d recommend the above sites rather than going all-in on an app like Duolingo for hours a day.
+But I’m just saying if you want to learn Korean, I’d recommend the above sites and getting a tutor rather than going all-in on an app like Duolingo for hours a day.

 KoreanClass101: Again, the 101 languages websites have a great commission program, which is why so many blogs promote them.

 I like their vocab lists occasionally, when I find them by Googling.
 But I find the website clunky and difficult to learn from.

 Glossika: I’m normally a fan of Glossika, but I don’t recommend Glossika Korean.
 The sentences were too hard and I didn’t understand the grammar even after months of study.
 And the voice randomly changed between colloquial, polite, and formal, with no warning.